Malta: Businessmen Yorgen Fenech charged over journalist murder | DW | 30.11.2019

 The billionaire hotelier was arrested on his yacht 10 days ago in relation to the 2017 car bombing that killed Caruana Galizia.

-It has been alleged that Fenech has close ties to Prime Minister Joseph Muscat.
-Local newspaper The Times of Malta reported that the prime minister plans to announce his resignation imminently.
+It has been alleged that Fenech has close ties to associates of Prime Minister Joseph Muscat.
+Local newspaper The Times of Malta reported that the prime minister plans to announce his resignation imminently, following angry protests in the streets of Valletta.

+"What we now expect is the prime minister to leave office and to leave parliament,'' said Corinne Vella on Saturday, sister of Caruana Galizia.

+A spokesman for the prime minister said on Saturday that Muscat "has pledged various times he wants to see this case through.
+He will make announcements in due course."
+A resignation date of January 18 has been suggested by some local media.

 More to come...